guaguila/CLive2022_DEVWKS-3240/README.md

 ![](cert_dir.png)

-This is going to install the certificate on the switch with the name that was specified (mdt_cert)
+This is going to install the certificate on the switch with the name "mdt_cert" that was specified (certificate for model driven telemetry)

 ## Verify Certificates were provisioned and installed on the Catalyst 9300